eBerdnA/deployment-frequency/README.md

 - `owner-repo`: optional, string, defaults to the repo where the action runs.
 Can target another owner or org and repo. e.g. `'samsmithnz/DevOpsMetrics'`
 - `default-branch`: optional, string, defaults to `main`
 - `number-of-days`: optional, integer, defaults to `30` (days)
+- `app-id`: required, application id of the registered GitHub app
+- `app-install-id`: required, id of the installed instance of the GitHub app
+- `app-private-key` required, private key which has been generated for the installed instance of the GitHub app.
+Must be provided without leading `'-----BEGIN RSA PRIVATE KEY----- '` and trailing `' -----END RSA PRIVATE KEY-----'`.

 To test the current repo (same as where the action runs)
 ```